COVID-19 Service Update

 - Take them to a depot: There are Depots where you can drop off fall leaves and yard materials for free.

-How can I dispose of yard materials?
+How can I dispose of yard waste?

 There are two ways to dispose of yard materials.
 The City provides curbside collection during dedicated weeks or you can take your yard materials to a depot.